 Even though I’ve been baking for years, I still forget to purchase essential items like cupcake liners.
 Does that mean I ditched my cupcake recipe for another day?
 Definitely not!
 When the cupcake craving hits, there’s no getting rid of it.

 So what did I do?
 Well, I knew I had to come up with a solution to bake cupcakes without a liner.
 I tried a few different options and found that the best substitutes for cupcake liners are parchment paper, aluminum foil, or good ole fashioned grease (butter, spray, oil).

-Whether you’re baking for a birthday party, a school bake sale, or just have a hankering for a bite-sized cake; you can whip up a fresh batch without cupcake liners.
+Whether you’re baking for a birthday party, a school bake sale, or just hankering for a bite-sized cake; you can whip up a fresh batch without cupcake liners.
 (Although I’d make it a point to buy some cupcake liners for next time, especially reusable ones!)

-Top Three Substitutes for Cupcake Liners
+Top 3 Substitutes for Cupcake Liners

 If you don’t have any cupcake liners on hand, there’s no need to panic.
 You can create your own liners using parchment paper or aluminum foil.
 Or, you can nix liners altogether and go with the “old school” method of greasing your pan.

 1. Parchment Paper

 If you’re anything like me, then you have way too much parchment paper on your hands.
 Parchment paper is one of those items that come in bulk, but you don’t use it too often, so it stays tucked in the back of your pantry for months.

 The good news is that you can find a new way to use up your handy pack of parchment paper: DIY cupcake liners.
 Don’t worry – it’s easy, even if you’re not the best do-it-yourselfer.